smathog/Hyperskill-Projects/Java Projects/Numeric Matrix Processor (Medium)/README.md

 ## Project Specification

-he project page can be found [here](https://hyperskill.org/projects/60?track=1) on Hyperskill.
+The project page can be found [here](https://hyperskill.org/projects/60?track=1) on Hyperskill.